 To learn more click Vancouver’s Jericho Beach.

 Situated along the cycling and walking path that connects it to Jericho and Spanish Banks, Locarno has a decent amount of amenities for a smaller beach.
 There are multiple volleyball courts and a concession stand on land.
 There is also usually a swimming raft out in the water.
-As well, there are normally lifeguards on duty from the end of May until the beginning of September.
+As well, there are normally lifeguards on duty from the end of May until early September.

 Similar to Kitsilano, Jericho and Spanish Banks, the beach at Locarno is nice and sandy.
 Because the water is shallow for a long ways, at low tide the sand extends for what seems like miles.